The Psychology of Nitpicking: Why Do People Nitpick?

 The incorrect way to handle gray creatures is via black & white thinking.

-Black & white thinking is when you have right or wrong.
+Black & white thinking is when you think in right or wrong.

 In the black & white model, 1 + 1 = 2.